 3.3.10.
 "Mono-fuel gas vehicle" means a mono-fuel vehicle that runs primarily on liquefied petroleum gas, natural gas/biomethane, or hydrogen but may also have a petrol system for emergency purposes or starting only, where the petrol tank does not contain more than 15 litres of petrol.

 3.3.11.
-"Depressurisation puff loss" means hydrocarbons venting from a sealed fuel tank system pressure relief exclusively through the vapour storage unit allowed by the system.
+"Depressurisation puff loss" means hydrocarbons venting from a sealed fuel tank system pressure relief exclusively through the carbon canister allowed by the system.

 3.3.12.
-"Depressurisation puff loss overflow" are the depressurisation puff loss hydrocarbons that pass through the vapour storage unit during depressurisation.
+"Depressurisation puff loss overflow" are the depressurisation puff loss hydrocarbons that pass through the carbon canister during depressurisation.

 3.3.13.
 "Fuel tank relief pressure" is the minimum pressure value at which the sealed fuel tank system starts venting in response only to pressure inside the tank.

 3.3.14.
-"Auxiliary canister" is the canister used to measure depressurisation puff loss overflow.

-3.3.15.
 "2 gram breakthrough" shall be considered accomplished when the cumulative quantity of hydrocarbons emitted from the activated carbon canister equals 2 grams.

 4. Abbreviations